lawnjelly/godot-lportal/README.md

 Dynamic objects (DOBs) like players, boxes etc are handled slightly differently.
 You currently can maintain them outside the roomlist, but instead of adding them to the rooms directly, you call:
 * `void register_dob(Node * pDOB);`
 to register with room system, so the DOB will be culled as part of the system.
-* `bool update_dob(Node * pDOB);`
-each frame you move the DOB to keep it up to date within the system.
 This will automatically move the DOB between rooms when it crosses portals.

-I may also add the option of having the system automatically update the dob, instead of having to call update manually.
-I only didn't do this initially because you might want dynamic objects to go to sleep when they aren't moving, so there is no need to update in the system.